megallo/markoverator/README.md

 ```

 ## Poet
-Now you can made poems from your model!
+You can make poems from your model!
 See example usage in [PoemGenerator](src/main/java/com/github/megallo/markoverator/PoemGenerator.java).
 This uses the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).

-So far it only rhymes on the last syllable.
-I hope to dig into the syllable information in the CMU dict next to make more interesting rhymes.

 ## Release Notes

+#### New in 2.3.0 :exclamation:
+- Poet: Major overhaul of rhyming algorithm #4
+- PoemGenerator: Adds multiple sample rhyme words
+- BigramModelBuilder: Pulls model building into a utility class #3
+- Java 8 (arguably should've waited for a major version release but no one is going to miss Java 7)

-#### New in 2.2.0 :exclamation:
+#### New in 2.2.0
 - Bigrammer updates:
   - Allow input sentences with fewer than three words
   - New method to specify min/max word count during generation